-- Controller Board - Supply Voltage Current voltage supply of the controller board. - Pickup Input Pre-Trigger Voltage Current pre-trigger voltage for the pickup inputs (refer to Engine Pickups General on page 98).
-During operation the pre-trigger voltage for passive pickups is increased depending on the speed, so that the ignition controller is less prone to interferences. - Aux.
-Pickup Supply Voltage Current auxiliary supply voltage of the pickups (refer to Engine Pickups General on page 98) - Aux.
-Analog Input Supply Voltage Current auxiliary supply voltage of the analog inputs (refer to Timing Analog Inputs on page 103) - Output Board - Power Output Current output of the output board
+Supply Voltage Current voltage supply of the controller board.

+Pickup Input Pre-Trigger Voltage Current pre-trigger voltage for the pickup inputs (refer to Engine - Pickups on page 91).
+During operation the pre-trigger voltage for passive pickups is increased depending on the speed, so that the ignition controller is less prone to interferences.

+- Aux.
+Pickup Supply Voltage Current auxiliary supply voltage of the pickups (refer to Engine Pickups on page 91) - Aux.
+Analog Input Supply Voltage Current auxiliary supply voltage of the analog inputs (refer to Timing Analog Inputs on page 95)